There are three avenues for completing the program:

 Leadership Development & Assessment Course

-All contracted student cadets attend this paid four-week training event in Fort Lewis, WA, usually between their junior and senior years, or the summer after graduation, depending on your entry into the program.
+All contracted student Cadets attend this paid four-week training event in Fort Knox, Ky., usually between their junior and senior years, or the summer after graduation, depending on your entry into the program.

 Through partnership agreements with various local colleges, students enrolled in a nursing curriculum can participate in ROTC sponsored by USD.